Panos90/macron/test/README.md

-# ModaMesh Test Suite
+# ModaMesh™ Test Suite

-This directory contains comprehensive tests for the ModaMesh project, testing all core components without modifying the actual codebase.
+This directory contains comprehensive tests for the ModaMesh™ project, testing all core components without modifying the actual codebase.

 ## Test Coverage